sindresorhus/p-queue/readme.md

 Useful for rate-limiting async (or sync) operations.
 For example, when interacting with a REST API or when doing CPU/memory intensive tasks.

+For servers, you probably want a Redis-backed [job queue](https://github.com/sindresorhus/awesome-nodejs#job-queues) instead.

+Note that the project is feature complete.
+We are happy to review pull requests, but we don't plan any further development.
+We are also not answering email support questions.

 ## Install

 ```sh